 We achieve this by first aiming to become non-attached to the fear, or the pleasure, that causes us to pursue the pull of things around us (outside of making discerning personal choices that are neutral).

-In order to become ourselves, we must first become free from our social, psychological, and physically conditioned cravings as we navigate through societies that are designed to serve as manufacturers of illusory psychological balms for our two main animal drives.
-After we accomplish this goal, we are then free to go a step further and to dissolve our attachment to the crutch of our ego-identities as well, and, therefore, dissolve our delusions around who we are in order to start tapping into the higher functioning of our brains as human-beings and make space to be who we truly are.
+In order to be “ourselves,” we must first become free from our social, psychological, and physically conditioned cravings as we navigate through societies that are designed to serve as manufacturers of illusory psychological balms for our two main animal drives.
+After we accomplish this goal, we are then free to go a step further and to dissolve our attachment to the crutch of our ego-identities as well, and, therefore, dissolve our delusions around who we are in order to start tapping into the higher functioning of our brains as human-beings and make space to relax into who we truly are.

-Freedom comes from first obtaining lower-level non-attachment, which is detachment of the mind from pain and Earthly desires, then higher level non-attachment, that breaks our lower-level animal attachments altogether and allows us to see the magnificence of our divine expression in the world.
-This is self-realization; our ability to recognize and live in/as our true selves, beyond our basic animal instincts and drives.
+Freedom comes from first obtaining lower-level non-attachment, which is detachment of the mind from pain and Earthly desires, then higher level non-attachment, which breaks our lower-level animal attachments altogether and allows us to see the magnificence of our divine expression in the world.
+This is Self-realization; our ability to recognize and live in/as our True Self, beyond our basic animal instincts and drives.